 - Massaging the affected arm regularly

-Klumpke’s Palsy is a brachial plexus injury that affects the the lower part of the brachial plexus nerves, resulting in numbness, loss of feeling, miosis, and a claw-like appearance in the hand of the affected arm.
+Klumpke’s Palsy is a brachial plexus injury caused by damage to the lower nerve roots (c8-T1).
+Klumpke’s palsy can cause numbness, loss of feeling, miosis, and a claw-like appearance in the hand of the affected arm.
 Klumpke’s palsy affects the hand, wrist, and arm of the affected area, and is typically caused by shoulder dystocia.
 Shoulder dystocia occurs when an infant becomes lodged in the mother’s pelvic bone, leading to excessive pulling and stretching during delivery.

 Sometimes, Klumpke’s palsy will heal on its own without treatment, but for severe cases, such as partial or full paralysis, medication and surgery may be required.